xbst/KUSBA/README.md

 **FKA: ADXL345 MCU 2: Electric Boogaloo**
 ![v2.3](./Images/v2.jpg)
-<br>**NOTE: The first reading from the accelerometer will be invalid (f2 vs e5).
+<br>**NOTE: The first reading from the accelerometer will be invalid (usually f2 vs e5).
 This is expected and your KUSBA will still work fine after the first query.
 Run "ACCELEROMETER_QUERY" once before starting measuring resonances.**
 <br>[YouTube Video](http://Soontm)

 | Parts                                 |                                |